- Information

 Day 5: Trip to Kom Ombo & Edfu – Drive to Luxor

-Another early start with breakfast being served at the hotel before checking-out and you will then join your guide in a private vehicle to visit:
+Another early start to continue your 12 Days Cairo, Alexandria, Luxor, Aswan & Abu Simbel, with breakfast served at the hotel before check-out.
+You’ll then join your guide in a private vehicle to visit:

 Kom Ombo Temple: